Ticketpark/SaferpayJsonApi/README.md

 Find the most current documentation of the Saferpay JSON API here:<br>
 https://saferpay.github.io/jsonapi/

-This library is currently based on v1.17 of the Saferpay JSON API.
+This library is currently based on v1.18 of the Saferpay JSON API.

 ## Contribution
 You are [welcome to contribute](/.github/contributing.md) to this repo.

 ## History
+* v3.1 bases on v1.18 of the Saferpay JSON API
-* v3 added more major refactoring and based on current version of Saferpay API
+* v3 added more major refactoring and based v1.17 of Saferpay API
 * v2.3 added support for PHP 7.4
 * v2 added type-hints with major refactoring and required PHP 7.3
 * v1 was the initial version of this library based on PHP 5.6 and the Saferpay API v1.2